Kleingachuhi/expense-tracker/README.md

 Expense Tracker
 A modern, responsive web application designed to help users manage their personal finances by tracking daily income and expenses.
 Whether you're budgeting for the month or analyzing spending habits, this tool offers a clean and intuitive interface to stay on top of your financial goals.

+📖 Description
+This Expense Tracker is a simple yet powerful tool built with React.
+It allows users to categorize expenses.

 🚀 Live Demo
 👉 https://expense-tracker-kohl-ten.vercel.app/

-📖 Description
-This Expense Tracker is a simple yet powerful tool built with React and TypeScript.
-It allows users to log transactions, categorize them as income or expenses, and get real-time updates on their overall financial balance.
-With a clean UI powered by Tailwind CSS and the performance boost of Vite, it ensures a smooth and responsive user experience across devices.

 Key highlights: